-The management of St. Charles Parish School Board wishes to provide the following responses relative to the results of the June 30, 2023 Statewide agreed-upon procedures engagement:
+The management of St. Charles Parish School Board wishes to provide the following responses relative to the results of the 2024 Statewide agreed-upon procedures engagement:

-- 1) In response to the results of the Collections procedures, the management of the School Board will ensure that deposits are made within one business day of collection. - 2) In response to the results of the Payroll and Personnel procedures, management will ensure that attendance is documented for all employees.
+- In response to the Bank Reconciliations procedures, the management of the School Board will ensure that all reconciliations are prepared with two months of month end and that review is documented within one month of preparation. - 2) In response to the results of the Collections procedures, the management of the School Board will ensure that deposits are made within one business day of collection. - In response to the Prevention of Sexual Harassment procedures, the management of the School Board will ensure all employees take the one hour training.